goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

 | http://schemas.microsoft.com/ws/2008/06/identity/claims/role  | Group       | group      | cn                      |                           | DisplayName           |
 | LDAP attribute linked to the main mapping for object Group    | Group       | group      | uid                     |                           | SPGroupID             |

-### Step 3: Create an Authentik LDAP Outpost
+### Step 3: Create an authentik LDAP Outpost

-From the Authentik Admin Dashboard:
+From the authentik Admin Dashboard:

 :::note
-The following procedure apply to an Authentik deployment within Kubernetes.
+The following procedure apply to an authentik deployment within Kubernetes.

-For other kind of deployment, please refer to the Authentik documentation.
+For other kind of deployment, please refer to the [authentik documentation](https://goauthentik.io/docs/).
 :::

-1. Follow Authentik [LDAP Provider Generic Setup](https://version-2023-10.goauthentik.io/docs/providers/ldap/generic_setup) with the following steps :
+1. Follow authentik [LDAP Provider Generic Setup](https://version-2023-10.goauthentik.io/docs/providers/ldap/generic_setup) with the following steps :
     - **Create User/Group** to create a "service account" for `ldap.outpostServiceAccount` and a searchable group of users & groups
     - **LDAP Flow** to create the authentication flow for the LDAP Provider
     - **LDAP Provider** to create an LDAP provider which can be consumed by the LDAP Application
     - **LDAP Application** to create the application being used by the LDAP Outpost
-2. Open "**Applications > Outpost**" page from the sidebar
+2. Open **Applications > Outpost** page from the sidebar.
-3. Click on "**Create**" from the outpost list command bar
+3. Click **Create** from the outpost list command bar.
-4. Within the new outpost form, fulfill as following
+4. In the new outpost form, enter the following values:
     - **Name**: `ldap.outpostName`
     - **Type**: LDAP
     - **Applications**: select the LDAP Application previously created
-5. Click on "**Create**"
+5. Click **Create**.

-_Note: The `ldap.outpostURI` should be the IP, Hostname or FQDN of the LDAP Outpost service deployed accessible by your SharePoint Farm._
+_Note: The `ldap.outpostURI` should be the IP, hostname, or FQDN of the LDAP Outpost service deployed accessible by your SharePoint farm_.

 ### Step 4: Configure LDAPCP global configuration

 From the SharePoint Central Administration opened as a Farm Administrator:

-1. Open "**Security > LDAPCP Configuration > Global configuration**" page
+1. Open the **Security > LDAPCP Configuration > Global configuration** page.
 2. Add an LDAP connection with th following properties:
     - **LDAP Path**: LDAP://`ldap.outpostURI`/dc=ldap,dc=goauthentik,dc=io
     - **Username**: `ldap.outpostServiceAccount`